ethereum-optimism/optimism-tutorial/README.md

 ```

 And we're ready to compile!
-All you hae to do is add the `--network optimism` option to your hardhat command.
+All you have to do is add the `--network optimism` option to your hardhat command.

 ```sh
 npx hardhat --network optimism compile